seanLimWeiRen/STF22_writeups/Web/BlogPost/Writeup.md

 #### How does this work?

-When a user views the blog, they will be forcefully redirected to `https://webhook.site/55b56003-41e1-481d-8865-4e5463f746d4`, with their session cookie being sent along as well.
+When a user views the blog, they will be forcefully redirected to `https://webhook.site/55b56003-41e1-481d-8865-4e5463f746d4`, with their session cookie being sent along as a query string as well.
 The website then logs it and we can view it.

 #### The fun part